ritik902/Customer_Behavior_Prediction_kafka_pyspark/README.md

-# Customer_Behavior_Prediction_kafka_pyspark
+# ETL_pipeline_kafka_docker_pyspark
-Worked on a project to predict customer behaviour or i can say actions like purchases, product preferences, on an e-commerce platform.
-I built an end-to-end data pipeline using tools like Apache Kafka, and Apache Spark to process large amounts of customer data in real time.
-Used PostgreSQL to store the processed data and applied machine learning models with Scikit-learn and TensorFlow to analyze customer behavior.
-My project aim is to provide insights that help improve customer engagement and increase sales.
+Developed an ETL pipeline using Kafka and Python within Docker containers, using PySpark to process large amounts of customer data in real time.
+The project focused on creating a data stream with Kafka and applying predictive analytics to it.